The R package COMPoissonReg supports Conway-Maxwell

 We acknowledge Thomas Lotze for significant contributions to the

-initial development of the COMPoissonReg
+initial development of the COMPoissonReg package and for

 service as initial maintainer on CRAN.
 We thank Darcy Steeg Morris, Eric